scrapinghub/portia/README.md

     portiacrawl PROJECT_PATH

-Portia spiders are ultimately `Scrapy <http://scrapy.org/>`_ spiders.
+Portia spiders are ultimately [Scrapy](http://scrapy.org/) spiders.
 You can pass Scrapy arguments when running with ``portiacrawl`` using the ``-a`` option.
 You can also specify a custom settings module using the ``--settings`` option.
-The `Scrapy documentation <http://doc.scrapy.org/en/latest>`_ contains full details on available options and settings.
+The [Scrapy documentation](http://doc.scrapy.org/en/latest) contains full details on available options and settings.

-.. _deploy:

 Deploying a Project
 -------------------

-Portia projects can be deployed using `Scrapyd <http://scrapyd.readthedocs.org/en/latest>`_.
+Portia projects can be deployed using [Scrapyd](http://scrapyd.readthedocs.org/en/latest).
 You can deploy a Portia project by going into ``slyd/data/projects/PROJECT_NAME`` and adding your target to ``scrapy.cfg``.
 You can then run ``scrapy-deploy`` to deploy your project using the default deploy target, or specify a target and project using the following:

     scrapy-deploy SCRAPY_TARGET -p PROJECT_NAME